-Student Advocates for Change members
+By Student Advocates for Change (SAFC) in Amherst, MA

 In our society there are idols and heroes who we look up to, and they influence our lives every day whether or not we are conscious of their impact.

 We often are taught that these people are perfect, but when we take a closer look we find astonishing information that changes the way we see them.
 For instance, there are towns whose names pay tribute to Lord Jeffrey Amherst, who in the eyes of many was an intelligent and resourceful war hero.